-Although we did not include the Hispanic population indicator due to multicollinearity, a very significant negative correlation between Hispanic population and population with non-physical occupations suggests vulnerability of Hispanic populations during this health crisis: if a city has a higher Hispanic population, it is likely for the city to have a higher floor value, which means more people use transit during the pandemic (presumably for work).
+Although we did not include the Hispanic population indicator due to multicollinearity, a significant negative correlation between ratio of Hispanic population and ratio of population with non-physical occupations suggests vulnerability of Hispanic populations during this health crisis: if a community has a higher Hispanic population, it is likely for the community to have a higher base value, which means more people use transit during the pandemic (presumably for work).
 This is also consistent with the occupation statistics: according to the labor force characteristics survey made by the US Bureau of Labor Statistics, the Hispanic population has the lowest percent (22%) of management, professional, and related occupations compared with White (41%), African American (31%), and Asian people (54%) in 2018 [37].
+The correlation result also applies to the median income, population density, and employment density, which are all correlated with the ratio of population with non-physical occupations.

-These results are also supported by user surveys conducted by Transit app in April 2020.
-According to the survey results, 92% of all the surveyed users reported that they still use public transit to commute to work [28].
-Meanwhile, the top-four occupation categories that are most likely to still using transit are production, installation, maintenance and repair, food preparation and serving related, and protective service.
-Although the categorizations of the survey and the ACS data are different, this is generally consistent with the non-physical occupation categories we derived from that data.
+User surveys conducted by Transit app in April 2020 support these results.
+According to the survey, 92% of respondents who still use public transit report that they still use it to commute to work [28].
+Meanwhile, the top-four occupation categories that are most likely to still using transit are production, installation, maintenance and repair, food preparation and service, and protective service.
+Although the categorizations of the survey and the ACS data are different, this is generally consistent with the occupation categories we derive from the ACS data.

 The Transit survey also indicates that Spanish speakers are more likely to continue using the Transit app for trip planning purposes: English-language users dropped 71% from early February while Spanish-language users dropped by 50% over the same time period [29].
 The income correlation is also confirmed by the survey results: compared with the survey results conducted by American Public Transportation Association (APTA) in 2017 [38], active users skew towards lower income brackets during the pandemic, especially for those whose annual income is less than $15000 [29].
 The survey results provide first-hand evidence and reaffirm the correlation results about the vulnerability of Hispanic population and low-income population.